matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 For the alpha preview, only Solidity version `0.8.x` is supported.
 Also, compiling Solidity to zkEVM bytecode requires a special compiler.

 Ethereum cryptographic primitives like `ecrecover`, `keccak256` and `sha256` are supported as precompiles.
-No actions are required from your side as all the calls to the precompiles are done by compiler under the hood.
+No actions are required from your side as all the calls to the precompiles are done by the compiler under the hood.

 ## EIP712